medavox/articles/Tolkien describes the Fall of the Soviet Union.md

-The Rise of the Soviet Union,
+The Fall of the Soviet Union,
 ====

 Written from the perspective of J.R.R.
 Tolkien